 Frequently Asked Questions About Eminent Domain and Property Rights in Illinois

-FAQs about Eminent Domain and Property Rights in Illinois
+FAQs about Eminent Domain & Property Rights in Illinois

 Property Rights in the State of Illinois

 The Illinois Constitution prohibits the taking or damaging of private property for a public use without payment of just compensation.
 While the power of eminent domain is vast, it is heavily regulated by statute in Illinois.
 The Illinois Eminent Domain Act applies to eminent domain proceedings in Illinois and provides procedural safeguards and requirements before a condemning authority can use the power of eminent domain to take private property in Illinois.